 Another consideration when choosing replacement windows is ease-of-use.
 Crank and sliding windows are easier to open and close than windows that you have to push up to open and pull down to close.
 If there are older people living in the home, then this should definitely be a factor in the windows you eventually decide to have installed.

 To learn more about how to choose replacement windows in San Jose, CA, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.